Ishani1204/Quantum_ML/readme.md

 - test.csv: Used for prediction on unseen/unlabeled data.

 Models Used -

-Model	Library	                                        Accuracy

-Classical ML scikit-learn                    ~80%
+- Classical ML scikit-learn

-Qiskit QNN Qiskit 	                         ~50-55%
+- Qiskit QNN Qiskit

-PennyLane QNN PennyLane 	                   ~55–60%
+- PennyLane QNN PennyLane

 Features -
 - Preprocessing using Label Encoding and StandardScaler